KPQ (AM): History

 In 1928, KGCL's call sign was changed to KPQ.
 The station continued to be operated by Piper & Taft and to share time with KPCB.
 At the time of its debut as KPQ, the schedule was announced as Tuesday, Thursday and Saturday from 8 a.m. to 4 p.m., and Monday, Wednesday and Friday afternoons starting at 4:30 p.m.
 On November 11, 1928, under the provisions of the Federal Radio Commission's General Order 40, KPQ and KPCB were reassigned to share 1210 kHz.

 In late 1929, it was announced that the recently formed Wescoast Broadcasting Company had purchased both KPCB and KPQ, as part of a plan to form a regional radio network along with KVOS in Bellingham and KXRO in Aberdeen.
 Included with the purchase were plans to relocate KPQ from Seattle to the Cascadian Hotel in Wenatchee.
 KPQ's first broadcast from Wenatchee occurred on December 28, 1929.

-In early 1930, KPCB and KPQ were reassigned to 1500 kHz, although shortly thereafter KPCB moved to another frequency, giving KPQ unlimited broadcasting hours.
+In early 1930, KPCB and KPQ were reassigned to 1500 kHz, although shortly thereafter, KPCB moved to another frequency, giving KPQ unlimited broadcasting hours.
 In March 1941, as part of the implementation of the North American Regional Broadcasting Agreement, most stations on 1500 kHz, including KPQ, were moved to 1490 kHz.

 On April 1, 1942, KPQ moved to 560 kHz, where it has been located ever since.

-In 2007 Wescoast Broadcasting, which had been KPQ's licensee for 78 years, was sold to Cherry Creek Radio, and KPQ's studios were moved from Mission Street to Wenatchee Avenue.
+In 2007, Wescoast Broadcasting, which had been KPQ's licensee for 78 years, was sold to Cherry Creek Radio, and KPQ's studios were moved from Mission Street to Wenatchee Avenue.

-In August 2021, KPQ started a simulcast on K269HC 101.7 FM for those with radio tuners with no AM dials.
+In August 2021, KPQ started a simulcast on translator K269HC at 101.7 FM.

+Effective June 17, 2022, Cherry Creek Radio sold KPQ to Townsquare Media for $18.75 milion, as part of a 42-station/21-translator package.